oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Allow the registration of applications by users | Disabled | Only administrators can register applications.
 Allow self-service sign-up for email verified users | Disabled | Only administrators can create user accounts.
 Restrict access to the Microsoft Entra ID administrative portal | Enabled | Only administrators have access to the portal.
-Allow LinkedIn connections | Disabled | To meet the organisation's requirements not to share information with third party Agencies without approval.
+Allow LinkedIn connections | Disabled | To meet the organisation's requirements not to share information with third party organisations without approval.
-External Collaboration | Configured | As required by the organisation, provided the external Agencies are at the same classification.
+External Collaboration | Configured | As required by the organisation, provided the external organisations are at the same classification.
 Group Management | Configured | Naming policies and expiration as required by the organisation.
 Azure Active Directory RBAC | Configured | For ease of administration, segregation and delegation of roles.
 Users and administrators will be assigned only the roles they need through PIM (Privileged Identity Management).
 Enterprise Applications | Not Configured  | No enterprise applications have been identified.